Where is Lead Found?

 Upon completion of this section, you will be able to

-- describe potential sources of lead exposure in the U.S. today
+- Describe potential sources of lead exposure in the United States today.

 The distribution of lead in the environment varies from place to place.
-Each of the following sources of lead is discussed further below.
+Each of the following sources of lead is discussed further in this section.

-- Lead may contaminate water, food, and beverages, but the contaminant cannot be seen, tasted, or smelled.
+- Lead in lead-glazed food containers may contaminate water, food, and beverages without being seen, tasted, or smelled.

 - Lead concentrations in soil, air, and water can be especially high near the sites of historic or ongoing mining operations or smelters.